facebook/rocksdb/docs/_posts/2018-08-01-rocksdb-tuning-advisor.markdown

 ### Read more

-For more information, refer [advisor](https://github.com/facebook/rocksdb/tree/master/tools/advisor/README.md).
+For more information, refer to [advisor](https://github.com/facebook/rocksdb/tree/master/tools/advisor/README.md).